devlpr/mpptCommander/README.md

 and a battery from him and off I went to work on this.

 There will most likely be a UI for this soon enough.

+The major milestone for the first official release is to have the library return immutable return values that contain all the data that can be received from a query of the Commander.
+Some calls return a plethora of information in one call using a bitfield.
+Others return just one integer value.